-The City is required by Ontario legislation to submit an accessibility report every two years.
-The latest accessibility report was filed in December 2017.
+The City is required by Ontario law to submit an accessibility report every two years.
+The latest accessibility report was filed in December 2015 and the next report is due in December 2017.

 Ontario's 2012 Building Code was amended on January 1, 2015